 For students and alumni alike, LinkedIn is THE professional networking website.
 Below is information on what can it do for you and why should you participate.
-For a critique of your LinkedIn profile or to discuss how you personally can make the most of LinkedIn, contact the Career Center at 717-245-1740 or firstname.lastname@example.org.
+For a critique of your LinkedIn profile or to discuss how you personally can make the most of LinkedIn, contact the Center for Advising, Internships & Lifelong Career Development at 717-245-1740 or firstname.lastname@example.org.

-3. LinkedIn can be used to research career paths, job titles, employers of interest, and your connections to people or organizations.
-Use the Advanced Search function to find people doing the job you want in order to learn more about what they do and how they got there.
+- LinkedIn can be used to research employers of interest and your connections to people or organizations.
 Research and “follow” employers of interest.
-Use the 'How you're connected to...' function to discover connections to people or companies of interest.
+Use the search box to discover connections to people or companies of interest.

-4. LinkedIn allows participants to learn about or keep up with industry trends through participation in Groups or Answers.
+- LinkedIn allows participants to learn about or keep up with industry trends through participation in Groups.
 Being a member of a LinkedIn group enables you to directly email other group members, great for networking or informational interview outreaches.

 - Job opportunities.
 LinkedIn enables you to learn about jobs through participation in Groups or through LinkedIn Jobs.
 Recruiters learn about you through your LinkedIn profile (they do keyword searches) or through your participation in Groups (recruiters look to these self-identified pools of experts for potential candidates).

 - Review Ten Things Dickinson Students can do to Create a Great LinkedIn Profile